Skip to main content

 • Pull the idler pulley to relieve tension, and slip the belt off the motor pulley to remove it.

-• Note: It’s much easier to unhook the belt with two hands.
+• It is much easier to unhook the belt with two hands.

-• Diagram: The belt wraps the drum, passes around the idler pulley for tension, and runs onto the motor pulley.
+• The belt wraps around the drum, passes under the idler pulley, and routes onto the motor pulley.

-• Leave the drum in place if you only want to swap the belt, because the belt can be replaced without removing the drum.
+• Leave the drum in place if you only want to replace the belt.

 • Lift up on the belt and use it as a handle to lift the drum out of the cabinet if you want extra room for cleaning or inspection.